klutchell/balena-pihole/README.md

 * <https://www.balena.io/blog/deploy-network-wide-ad-blocking-with-pi-hole-and-a-raspberry-pi/>
 * <https://github.com/DNSCrypt/dnscrypt-proxy/wiki>

+Connect to the Pi-Hole admin interface at `http://device-ip/admin`.

 ## Help

 If you're having trouble getting the project running, submit an issue or post on the forums at <https://forums.balena.io>.